circleci/circleci-docs/jekyll/_docs/test-metadata.md

           - test/**/*_test.rb
 ````

+See the [minitest-ci README](https://github.com/circleci/minitest-ci#readme) for more info.

 #### <a name="test2junit-for-clojure-tests"></a>test2junit for Clojure tests
 You can use [test2junit](https://github.com/ruedigergad/test2junit) to convert Clojure test output to XML format.
-For more details, please checkout our [sample project](https://github.com/kimh/circleci-build-recipies).
+For more details, please checkout our [sample project](https://github.com/kimh/circleci-build-recipies/tree/clojure-test-metadata-with-test2junit).

 ## Using the `files` modifier